H’seven

 An imposing figure in a matte black suit, exits into the crisp morning air and crosses the pad to the entry lock.
 Pruitt’s sentries make no move to verify identification as he strides past.
 Visual recognition of the predator at the top of their food chain will suffice this morning.

-“He’s early,” Pruitt sighs.
 The bleary-eyed woman seated across the table from him says nothing, munching toast with bovine aspect.

 A cursory review of the overnights on his fold-out has provided little of value for the meeting to come and Pruitt manipulates a few last pertinent items of data into his presentation pane.
-With stiff, uncooperative fingers he doubles the foldie over twice, then twice again until it fits into the small watch-pocket of his vest.

-A carved teak cane in one twisted hand, knees and hips aching, Pruitt levers himself upright with a grimace.
 Two unsteady steps, a cursory peck on the dumpy woman’s forehead, he begins the long walk through his home for possibly the last time.
 His discomfort diminishes as he walks and by the time he reaches the living room, his gait is almost comfortable.
-The new arrival is already waiting for him.

 Motionless against the backdrop of Puget Sound and Seattle’s skyline in the distance, all bathed in the argent blaze of a cloudless morning, the man presents a commanding tower of calm self-confidence.
 Beneath it, Pruitt knows, resides a vortex of volatility.
 His shaven head and razor-edged Van Dyke lend him a Mephistophelian appearance driven into focus by penetrating ice-blue eyes.